mikkurogue/cube-type-extract/README.md

 For us, its mostly to create dynamically typed queries and to have typechecking that we are using the valid dimensions and or measures for our dashboarding.
 For you probably not much.

-## Planned

-I'm planning on discussing internally with the team what property we would like to add to our dimensions to try and make the union types be less bloaty.
-I'll then be updating and adding a flag to this tool to run the tool but fetching only the dimensions and measures with that specific property set to true.

-For now I'm thinking of making the property be called `extractable` but a nicer name would be welcome too.

 ### Contributing